QuangNguyen2609/A-Docker-Machine-Learning-Pipeline-tutorial/README.md

-# Cloud Training with PyTorch
+# Cloud Training and Dockerization with PyTorch

 This project builds a data pipeline that pulls data from Google Cloud, preprocesses it, stores it in MongoDB, and trains machine learning models using PyTorch.